flrnd/parrot/README.md

 # parrot
-Parrot is a simple passphrase generator based on Diceware method
+Parrot is a simple passphrase generator based on [Diceware](https://theworld.com/~reinhold/diceware.html).

+Right now, it will generate a 8 words passphrase delimited with "-".

+## TODO
+Add command line options